ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 </figcaption>
 </figure>

+{{% fig "mills-home/1966-03-25-The-Ithaca-Journal-Ithaca-NY-p8" "800" /%}}

 The Shurter House sat between Mills' Store and the lower bridge over Six Mile Creek.
 This was Jessie (Shurter) Brewer's life-long home, and the road work displaced her.

 {{% fig "mills-home/1966-03-18-The-Ithaca-Journal-Ithaca-NY-p11" "800" /%}}

-It was perhaps partially a result of this road work that led Gordon Rice to make a mistake in the very first survey map of the 475 Brooktondale Road property.
+It was perhaps partially a result of this road work that led Gordon Rice to make an apparent mistake in the very first survey map of the 475 Brooktondale Road property.
 Rice mistook a concrete highway marker for a property boundary marker, and used it as a new place of beginning:

 {{% fig "brookton/maps/surveys/rice-only" "800" /%}}